Aionoso/Krakipy/README.md

 ## License

 The krakipy code is licensed under the MIT LICENSE.
-This program comes with ABSOLUTELY NO WARRANTY
+This program comes with no WARRANTY.

 Krakipy Copyright (C) 2020-2025  Hubertus Wilisch